philschanely/course-ux/src/pages/lesson-plans/discussions/11-discussions.md

 ## 11.5 Other Forgiveness Examples

-Share an example you're encountered in which the way an offending party responded to their mistake that impacted others' willingness to forgive.
-Your examples can venture outside of interactive design.
+Share an example you've encountered in which the way an offending party responded to their mistake that impacted others' willingness to forgive.
+Feel free to venture outside of interactive design.